opendistro-for-elasticsearch/sql/docs/dev/Testing.md

     ...
 ```

-Specify different databases for comparison:
+Specify different databases for comparison. `dbUrl` is for database to be tested. `otherDbUrls` is for other databases whose result set be referenced and compared.

 ```
 $ ./gradlew integTestRunner -DtestType=comparison -Dqueries=sanity_integration_tests.txt -DdbUrl=jdbc:sqlite::memory: